 Treatment of Rotator Cuff Injury

-Conservative treatments, such as rest, ice and physical therapy, are sometimes all you need to recover from rotator cuff injuries.
+Conservative treatments such as rest, ice and physiotherapy are sometimes all you need to recover from rotator cuff injuries.
 If the injury is serious and involves complete tears of the muscles or tendons, surgery may be the best option for you.

-In case your pains have not been reduced by conservative treatments, your doctor may recommend a steroid injection which will be given in your shoulder joint, especially if the pain affects your sleep, daily activity or exercise.
-Although these injections are often of temporary use, care must be taken in order to ensure that they are used properly because they can contribute to the weakening of the tendon.
+Should your pains not reduce through conservative treatment, your doctor / physiotherapist may recommend a steroid injection that will be given in your shoulder joint, especially if the pain affects your sleep, daily activity or exercise.
+Although these injections are often of temporary use, care must be taken in order to ensure that they are used properly as they can contribute to long term weakening of the tendon.

-Physical therapy is usually one of the first treatments that your doctor may suggest.
+Physiotherapy is usually one of the first treatments that your doctor may suggest.
 Exercises adapted to the specific location of your rotator's injury can help you restore the flexibility and strength of your shoulder.
-Physical therapy is also an important part of the recovery process after rotator cuff surgery.
+Physiotherapy is also an important part of the recovery process after rotator cuff surgery.

-Different types of operation are available for the rotator cuff injuries, including:
+Many types of surgery are available for rotator cuff injuries including:

-- Arthroscopic tendon repair: During this procedure, the surgeons insert a small camera known as arthroscope and tools through small cuts in order to reattach the torn tendon to the bones.
+Arthroscopic tendon repair: This procedure involves surgeons inserting a small camera known as arthroscope and tools through small cuts to reattach the torn tendon to the bones.

-- Open tendon repair: This can be a better option in some situations.
-In these types of surgery, the surgeon works through a larger cut to reconnect the damaged tendon to the bone.
-Unlike arthroscopic procedures, open tether repair is usually cured in the same time frame, but recovery may be more uncomfortable.
+Open tendon repair: These type of surgery works through a larger cut to reconnect the damaged tendon to the bone.
+Unlike arthroscopic procedures; open tendon repair is usually cured in the same time frame, but recovery may be more uncomfortable.

-- Tendon transfer: If the torn tendon is too damaged to be reattached to the arm bone, the surgeons may decide to use a nearby tendon as a replacement.
+Tendon transfer: If the torn tendon is too damaged to be reattached to the arm bone; surgeons may decide to use a nearby tendon as a replacement.